Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: The dynamic structure factor

 there are two main effects to take into account: \begin{enumerate} \item The normalization of the fluctuations now becomes \(q\)-dependent, reflecting the fact that the \ac{eom} is of higher order in derivatives; \item The function \(\scS_0(u)\) now contains a higher-order term in the \(q_0/\mu\) expansion (see Eq.~\eqref{eq:NLO-EFT-LO-WKB}). \end{enumerate} Here we will limit ourselves to studying how the \ac{nlo} corrections in the \ac{eft} affect the dispersion relation.
 A detailed analysis of the behavior of the dynamic structure factor at \ac{nlo} requires a different approach based on the path-integral formulation of this problem as outlined in Appendix~\ref{sec:resp-funct-path-integral}.

 The saddle-point equation now becomes

 and the dynamic structure factor is peaked again for \(\bar u = 0\), \emph{i.e.} along the curve

 consistent with Eq.~\eqref{eq:no-trap-dispersion}.
 In the high-energy regime that we are discussing here, the control parameter is \(\eta = q_0/\mu\), which depends only on the energy of the fluctuations and on the chemical potential.
 It is not surprising, then, that the leading correction to the linear behavior of the dispersion relation in this region is independent of the details of the trapping potential and is in this sense universal.
+With the mean-field value of the low energy constant given in Section \ref{sec:sfeft}, the curvature is always convex.
 Other aspects of the dynamic structure factor (for example the width of the peak) do depend on \(V\), but this goes beyond the scope of this work.
 The situation is quite different in the low-energy regime as we will see in the following section.